AcalaNetwork/acala-evm-indexer-examples/README.md

     "deploy-contract": "truffle migrate --network mandala --reset"
 ```

-Running these scripts should succecssfully deploy the smart contract:
+Running these scripts should succecssfully deploy the smart contract and populate the gravatars:

 ```shell
 yarn clean             #optional